CCE on 2, Tyler Haynes Commons 201

 Cassie Price, CCE community initiatives and program manager, holds a B.A. in English literature with a minor in history from the College of William and Mary and has worked as an editor and writer.
 Before coming to the CCE in September 2007, she handled many aspects of the experiential-education curriculum for the University's Jepson School of Leadership Studies, forging some strong university-community partnerships in the process.

-Price currently coordinates the Build It initiative, the David D. Burhans Civic Fellowship, and the Deborah L. Marsh Civic Fellowship for the CCE.
+Price currently coordinates the Build It initiative, the David D. Burhans, the Deborah L. Marsh, and the F. Amanda DeBusk Civic Fellowships for the CCE.
 She also serves as the staff advisor for the the student organization FAME (Future American Men of Excellence).
 She is an honorary member of the Golden Key International Honour Society.

 University of Richmond Downtown, 626 E. Broad St.